 Supplication Overcomes Arrogance

 Supplication overcomes arrogance, but a central issue is how one can supplicate the lineage figures of the past without falling into theism.
 Intensive periods of practice—one of my retreats began with 10 days of nothing other than continually taking refuge and making offerings—have been very important to me, as have group practice situations.
-Although I myself find the posting of one’s personal experience to a wide ‘virtual sangha’ a little hard to relate with [I generally prefer to discuss practice issues one-to-one by phone if not in person], we are creating something of a group karmic situation under Rinpoche’s guidance, so it will be best if everyone is inspired to join in!Matthew Zalichin, Gomde Cooperstown, USA
+Although I myself find the posting of one’s personal experience to a wide ‘virtual sangha’ a little hard to relate with [I generally prefer to discuss practice issues one-to-one by phone if not in person], we are creating something of a group karmic situation under Rinpoche’s guidance, so it will be best if everyone is inspired to join in!Matthew Zalichin, Gomde New York, USA

 Join the Discussion